Long Weekend Fishing Breaks in Wales – Fly, Coarse & Sea Adventures!

 Where to stay:

-Why not base yourself in a grand country hotel such as Gliffaes or Glanusk Estate for the ultimate luxury fishing break?
+Why not base yourself in a grand country hotel such as Glanusk Estate for the ultimate luxury fishing break?
 Alternatively, you could go camping and enjoy a budget friendly weekend; there are plenty of inexpensive camp sites in the area.
 In the middle ground there are numerous B&B’s and guest houses around Brecon and Abergavenny, which offer hospitality and food at reasonable cost.

 What to bring: